020 7861 4393

-I am an Associate in the Asbestos Disease Team and I have been representing asbestos exposure victims for more than 10 years.
+I am a Senior Associate in the Asbestos Disease Team and I have been representing asbestos exposure victims for more than 10 years.
 I act on behalf of people who have been diagnosed with mesothelioma and other asbestos related diseases and I am experienced in all aspects of the claims and litigation process.
 I am listed as a "key lawyer" in the Legal 500 and I am an APIL Senior Litigator, Asbestos Disease Specialist and Occupational Disease Specialist.

 I have recovered millions of pounds for clients over the years.
 I strive to provide excellent client care and ensure that the claims process is as stress free as possible for my clients.
 I do all I can and go the extra mile to achieve the best results for my clients.

 "I would like to thank Shaheen for all her hard work and support during the process of making this claim.
 She is extremely professional but friendly and very good at explaining complicated information and procedures.
 I would have no hesitation in recommending her to any families who are sadly facing making a claim related to mesothelioma."

 "Shaheen makes you feel that not only is she a very competent solicitor but that she genuinely cares."

 "Shaheen kept us fully informed at all times of the progress and helped us understand where we were with the claim.
 She visited us and listened to the affect that my father's death had on us and was very patient and understanding throughout."